neoclide/coc.nvim/Readme.md

 " Better display for messages
 set cmdheight=2

-" Smaller updatetime for CursorHold & CursorHoldI set updatetime=300
+" You will have bad experience for diagnostic messages when it's default 4000. set updatetime=300

 " don't give |ins-completion-menu| messages.